cwsecur1ty/cwsecur1ty.github.io/index.md

 Ongoing projects to expand this homelab’s capabilities include:

-- **Automation with Ansible**: To streamline configuration management and deployments.
 - **Advanced SIEM Customizations**: Enhancing Splunk dashboards and custom log parsing.
 - **Backup and Disaster Recovery**: Refining the DR strategy and adding cloud backups.
 - **Containerization of Additional Services**: Exploring Kubernetes or Docker Swarm for orchestrating container workloads.